Flower Boy Ramen Shop: Synopsis

-Yang Eun-bi (Lee Chung-ah) is a university student in her mid-20s, preparing for her civil service exam with the dream of being a high school teacher.
+Yang Eun-bi (Lee Chung-ah), a university student in her mid-20s, prepares for her civil service exam with the dream of being a high school teacher.
 She accidentally encounters Cha Chi-soo (Jung Il-woo), the arrogant heir to the biggest food conglomerate in South Korea.
-Cha Chi-soo, newly homed after a failed attempt to attend school in New York City, fascinates women with his good looks and easy charm.
-Eun-bi was initially attracted to him, until she found out that he was only a high school senior, and thus 6 years younger than her.
-However, her student-teaching assignment finds her not only working at the high school that Chi-soo's family owns, but teaching his homeroom class.
-She grows to dislike him for his arrogance and lack of empathy.
-He, on the other hand, becomes fascinated with her because she is outspoken and athletic, unlike the other women he knows.
-Yet, he does not interpret the fascination as romantic interest, as he was out of her league and he usually only dates pretty, self-interested girls like Yoon So-yi - a ballet student now dating Chi-soo's rebellious classmate, Kim Ba-wool.
+Eun-bi is initially attracted to Chi-soo until she finds out that he is only a high school senior, causing her to dislike him.
+On the other hand, Chi-soo becomes fascinated with her because she is outspoken and athletic, unlike the other women he knows.
+However, Chi-soo does not interpret his fascination as romantic interest, as he is out of her league and he usually only loves self-interested girls like Yoon So-yi, a ballet student now dating Chi-soo's rebellious classmate, Kim Ba-wool.
 Eun-bi resists her attraction in turn, believing Chi-soo is only toying with her.
-Eun-bi was looking for a more serious relationship, after being dumped by a cheating ex-boyfriend while waiting for him to complete his mandatory military service.
+Eun-bi is looking for a more serious relationship, after being dumped by a cheating ex-boyfriend while waiting for him to complete his mandatory military service.
 She frequently turns to her dating-savvy roommate/ex-high school volleyball teammate Kang Dong-joo for advice.

-After Eun-bi's father (Jung In-gi) passes away, she is surprised to find out that he left the ramen restaurant he owned to Choi Kang-hyuk (Lee Ki-woo), whom he had helped when Kang-hyuk was a troubled youth, instead of to her.
-It is soon revealed that Eun-bi's father did this in hope that Kang-hyuk and Eun-bi would marry.
-Eun-bi, after losing her student-teaching assignment because of her conflicts with Chi-soo, starts to work at the ramen shop, along with homeless fellow students Kim Ba-wool (Park Min-woo) and Woo Hyun-woo (Cho Yoon-woo).
-Chi-soo wants to work at the restaurant as well, in order to get over his growing obsession with Eun-bi.
-Kang-hyuk, who knows that he and Chi-soo actually have the same mother, allows him to join the shop out of concern for his cold half-brother.
+After Eun-bi's father (Jung In-gi) passes away, she is surprised to find out that he has left his ramen restaurant to Choi Kang-hyuk (Lee Ki-woo), whom he had helped when the latter was a troubled youngster, instead of to her.
+It is soon revealed that Eun-bi's father did this in the hope that Kang-hyuk and Eun-bi would marry.
+Eun-bi, after losing her student-teaching assignment because of her conflicts with Chi-soo, starts to work at the ramen shop along with homeless fellow students, Kim Ba-wool (Park Min-woo) and Woo Hyun-woo (Cho Yoon-woo).
+Chi-soo also wants to work at the restaurant to get over his growing obsession with Eun-bi.
+Knowing that he and Chi-soo actually share the same mother, Kang-hyuk allows him to join the shop out of concern for his cold half-brother.